mohaiminul-shovon/mohaiminul-shovon/README.md

 <img src="header.png" width=1000 height=400/>
 I am a Software QA professional, working in different industry for more than three years now.
 I am an ISTQB ® Certified tester which I achieved in 2019.

 🔭 Currently I am working as a Software QA Engineer in Norway based company in Bangladesh.
-I have been working in debt collection project with a norwaegian client.
-I am responsible for executing manual test, api test, database test, and documenting the product requirements.
+I have worked in a debt collection project with a norwaegian client named as TK Helse.
+I am responsible for executing functional test, api test, database test, and documenting the product requirements.
+I have also worked with NTB tenchonology team where I worked in there API automation monitoring project.

-🌱 I have started to work and learn about the automation scripting with python and trying to configure the script in my test suite.
-I have some experience in working with api automation using Rest Assured and Java, but now I want do it with python.
+🌱 I have worked numerous API automation framework such as RestAssured and KARATE DSL along with Postman.
+I have successfully completed a whole automation script with KARATE framework with JAVA spring boot along with gradle.
+I have also completed a small automation project with RestAssured framework with JAVA.

 Some of my previous works are in this github profile.
 You can check them out and make contributions also if you like.
-It's not that much completed yet.
-I am making new changes and commits everyday now.
+All of these are just for demo my works.
+I am still making contributions every now and then.

 I am also writing about my learning in Medium and on my Linkedin profile.
 You can check them out by connecting with me over <a href="https://www.linkedin.com/in/m-mohaiminul-islam-7a9ab8125/" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg" alt="" height="30" width="40" /></a>